Paediatric Respiratory in Leicester

 Common Paediatric Respiratory Concerns We Address:

-• Asthma Management: Specialised care and management plans for asthma in children and teenagers.
+• Asthma Management: We provide specialised care and management plans for asthma in children and teenagers, ensuring effective control of symptoms and reducing the risk of asthma attacks.

-• Recurrent Chest Infections: Treatment for frequent respiratory conditions such as pneumonia and bronchiolitis.
+• Recurrent Chest Infections: We treat frequent respiratory conditions such as pneumonia and bronchiolitis, offering tailored treatments to manage and prevent recurrent infections.

-• Breathing Difficulties: Diagnosis and management of preschool wheezing, shortness of breath, and chronic or recurrent cough
+• Breathing Difficulties: Our experts diagnose and manage conditions such as preschool wheezing, shortness of breath, and chronic or recurrent cough, providing targeted care to improve respiratory health.

-• Allergy Testing for Respiratory Allergens: Blood tests to pinpoint potential environmental allergens and triggers.
+• Allergy Testing for Respiratory Allergens: We offer blood tests to identify potential environmental allergens and triggers, allowing for a precise diagnosis and customised treatment plan to manage allergies effectively.

 Why choose The Health Suite for Paediatric Respiratory ?